Javierenrique00/audioextractor/README.md

 Note: Files get purged 24 hours after the creation by default, you can change in the server file index.js in the contant: MAX_HOURS_FILES

+## CONVERTING A FILE TO MP3

+For compatibility a we can convert to mp3 format.
+Is not so optimal in size and quality but it works inmost of the devices.
+It adds metadata to title, artist and picture.

+In the browser type: http://<SERVER_IP>:2000/tomp3?link=BASE64ENCODED_VIDEO_URL_PATH

+To know if the conversion is complete check the conversion state to know if conversión is finish.

 ## GETTING A CONVERTED FILE

 To get a converted file you only have to ask http://<SERVER_IP>:2000/download?file=FILEPARAMETER